SilverC0de/mini-system-design-achitectures/README.md

-# system-design-mini-achitectures
+# System Design Mini Achitectures
-System Design architectures of features that can be implemented properly with real life scenarios
+List of random features and how best it should be properly implemented